 Hypersensitivity vasculitis, which is usually represented histopathologically as leukocytoclastic vasculitis (LCV), is a term commonly used to denote a small-vessel vasculitis.
 There are many potential causes of hypersensitivity vasculitis; however, up to 50% of cases are idiopathic.

-Hypersensitivity vasculitis may present clinically as cutaneous disease only or it may manifest as skin disease with systemic involvement.
+Hypersensitivity vasculitis may present clinically as cutaneous disease only or it may be a cutaneous manifestation of systemic disease.
 The internal organs most commonly affected in hypersensitivity vasculitis are the joints, gastrointestinal tract, and kidneys.
 Hypersensitivity vasculitis may be acute and self-limited, recurrent, or chronic.
 Overall, hypersensitivity vasculitis has a favorable prognosis, particularly when no internal involvement is present.
 Note the image below.

-Several studies from Spain have been conducted on hypersensitivity vasculitis.[3, 4, 5, 6, 7] Hypersensitivity vasculitis reportedly has an incidence of 10-30 cases per million people per year.
+Several studies from Spain have been conducted on hypersensitivity vasculitis.[4, 5, 6, 7, 8] Hypersensitivity vasculitis reportedly has an incidence of 10-30 cases per million people per year.
 Henoch-Schönlein purpura (HSP), a small-vessel vasculitis characterized by deposition of immunoglobulin A (IgA) immune complexes, reportedly has an incidence of 14 cases per million people per year.

 Hypersensitivity vasculitis is reported most often in the white population, but epidemiologic studies are not available to assess whether hypersensitivity vasculitis is associated with any specific ethnic group or skin type.